rupa-fatigue-ai/fatigue-detection-dataset/README.md

 - Model implementations are provided in the `/code` directory
 - Each model can be executed independently using provided scripts or notebooks
 - Dependencies are listed in the respective `requirements.txt` files

 ---

+## Data Availability

+The datasets used in this repository are publicly available within the repository under the `/datasets` directory.

+They can be accessed directly using the provided download links.

+---